IgniteUI/indigo-design-docfx/en/components/input.md

 ## Usage

 Use the box type of Input when placing forms on top of an image to improve readability.
-When using an Input in warning or error state in your designs, prefer the one with helper text and use the opportunity to provide guidance to the user.
+When using an Input in warning or error state in your designs, choose a preset with helper text and use the opportunity to provide guidance to the user.

 | Do                                                                           | Don't                                                                            |
 | ---------------------------------------------------------------------------- | -------------------------------------------------------------------------------- |